andreafabrizi/DNSProxy/README.md

 * Some issue to set the proper ETag on polipo
 #### Version 0.99 - July 2014:
 * Add HTTP port selection (80/443)
-* Add NS, MX, AAAA, PTR, CNAME and other resolving capabilities.
+* Add NS, MX, AAAA, PTR, CNAME and other resolver capabilities.
 * Code cleanup and performance review.
 * Implementation with nginx and memcache and load testing
 #### Version 0.5 - May 17 2013: